A Virgin Woman Of Literature Review: A Drearily Dull Drama Instead Of A Seemingly Hot Romance

 I did NOT LIKE ‘A Virgin Woman Of Literature’ because…

-…as a viewer, it is very likely to get in hoping to see some hardcore romance but that doesn’t happen and it lets you down.
-I don’t know if the show was supposed to be of 8 episodes or if it was cut short because it was bad.
+…as a viewer, it is very likely to get in, hoping to see some hardcore romance, but that doesn’t happen, and it lets you down.
+I don’t know if the show was supposed to have only 8 episodes or if it was cut short because it was bad.
 Whatever the reason, I’m grateful because tolerating it beyond 8 episodes would have been difficult.

 Images Courtesy: Viki.com